M-Outlaw/BootCamp-Mod-4-School_District_Analysis/README.md

 - The school board determined evidence of academic dishonesty among the 9th grade students of Thomas High School and wanted their test score information removed from the analysis.
 - Using the loc method, Pandas is able to locate all of the students in data who are 9th grade students of Thomas High School and replace them with NaN values.

-### Reanalysing the data
+### Reanalyzing the data
-- The same anlysis was run on the data with the NaN values to determine which
+- The same analysis was run on the data with the NaN values to determine which

 ## Results
 ### District Summary
 - Looking at the District Summary before and after taking the Thomas High School 9th grade data out:
- * The average math score for the district went up one-tenth of a point, causing the percent of students who passed the math test to increase by two-tenths of a percentage.
+ * The average math score for the district went down one-tenth of a point, causing the percent of students who passed the math test to decrease by two-tenths of a percentage.
  * The average reading score did not change enough to show a change to the nearest tenth.
-However, we do see that it changed slightly since, the percent of students who passed the reading test increased by one-tenth of a percentage.
+However, we do see that it changed slightly since, the percent of students who passed the reading test decreased by one-tenth of a percentage.
- * These changes caused the percent of students who passed both tests to increase by three-tenths of a percentage.
+ * These changes caused the percent of students who passed both tests to decrease by three-tenths of a percentage.

 <p align="center">Before<img src="https://github.com/M-Outlaw/BootCamp-Mod-4-School_District_Analysis/blob/main/Resources/Old_District_Summary.png"/>After<img src="https://github.com/M-Outlaw/BootCamp-Mod-4-School_District_Analysis/blob/main/Resources/New_District_Summary.png"/></p>